davidchenlee/MESOscope/README.md

 ## To do:
 ### C++
-- In Main, the FPGAapi::Session constructor is outside try, therefore the errors thrown are unhandled
 - Implement the FIFO reading and data saving concurrently
 - Maybe install TVK to display tiff images
-- Allow reading multiple frames in the FPGA-to-PC FIFO
+- Allow saving multiple frames in the FPGA-to-PC FIFO
 - Optimize the data-transfer memory usage